Services - Air Conditioning and HeatingResidential and Commercial

 - The type of AC system is being used.

 - If the AC is appropriate for the size of the home.

 The easiest way to determine the actual cost of running an AC 24/7 may be determined by using the following methods:

 1) Look at past electricity bills

-You can avoid a lot of calculations by comparing your current electricity bill to your past bills.
-This may not be an option if you have no access to the previous bills.
-Past bills may be accessible by calling your electrical company, or the same website you use to pay your electrical bill.
+You can avoid a lot of calculations by comparing your current electricity bill to your past statements.
+This may not be an option if you have no access to previous bills.
+Past statements may be accessible by calling your electrical company, or the same website you use to pay your electrical bill.

-2) Purchase a kilowatt device and using a calculator
+2) Purchase a kilowatt device and use a calculator

-A: There are a variety of reasons for which will result in your air conditioner freezing up.
+There are a variety of reasons for which will result in your air conditioner freezing up.
 In order to function properly, an air conditioner must have consistent and unrestricted airflow.
-Without proper air flow, the cold coil may freeze.
+Without proper airflow, the cold coil may freeze.

-Oftentimes, the cause of the restricted air flow is due to dirty air filters, or closed air registers.
-Although the most common, these are not the only reasons for why your AC may be freezing up.
-An AC may also freeze up due to low refrigerant, dysfunctional fans,faulty thermostats, or even drainage problems.
+Oftentimes, the cause of the restricted airflow is due to dirty air filters, or closed air registers.
+Although the most common, these are not the only reasons why your AC may be freezing up.
+An AC may also freeze up due to a low refrigerant level, dysfunctional fans, faulty thermostats, or even drainage problems.

 Each of these problems may allow your air conditioner to run, but it won’t properly cool your home until the problem is discovered and remedied.